olivia-mauger/tutorials/docs/source/arrays.rst

 .. note:: The ``copy`` method also works for 2-D arrays.

 A final note: In Shadow it is possible to have 3-D arrays and really, in theory, an infinite number of dimensions.
-However, in practice they are not often as the syntax can become quite tedious and complicated.
+However, in practice they are not often used, as the syntax can become quite tedious and complicated.

 ``foreach`` Loops
 ^^^^^^^^^^^^^^^^^^

-For the last array topic, we will examine the ``for each`` loop.
+For the last array topic, we will examine the ``foreach`` loop.
 In basic terms, a ``for each`` loop provides an efficient way to iterate through an array (or 2-D array), and often easier/quicker to implement than a ``for`` or nested ``for`` loop.
 An example is below:

 .. code-block:: shadow